trycourier/courier-android/Docs/Testing.md

 &emsp;

-⚠️ Only use your `Authentication Key` while testing.
+⚠️ Only use your `authKey` while testing.
 For security reasons, Courier does not recommend you leave this key in your production app.
 More info can be found [`here`](https://github.com/trycourier/courier-android/blob/master/Docs/Authentication.md#usage).

 ## Courier Inbox Message